ambiguousname/jackbox-custom-content/Readme.md

 # Potential Questions

+## Doesn't Quiplash 3 already have a way for you to make your own questions?

+Yes, but there are a few differences.
+For one: making your own "episodes" in Quiplash 3 means you have to manually select them.
+If you add custom questions using this program, they'll get inserted into the normal rotation of questions.
+For two: using this program will allow you to add more stuff not available in Quiplash 3's "episodes" feature, like audio files to read the questions and custom responses to certain answers.
+And this program can be used for more games than Quiplash 3.

 ## HELP, EVERYTHING IS BROKEN AND/OR I REMOVED ALL NON-CUSTOM CONTENT AND CAN'T GET IT BACK

 If you're using Steam, go to the Jackbox Party Pack 7 in your Steam Library.
 Right click on the game's icon or name, click "Properties".